Codesai/website/_i18n/es/_posts/2022-03-22-role-tests.md

 Focusing on the responsibilities results in more stable interfaces.
 As I heard [Sandi Metz](https://sandimetz.com/) say once:

-*"You can trade the unpredictability of what others do for the constancy of what you want."*
+<quote>"You can trade the unpredictability of what others do for the constancy of what you want."</quote>

 which is a very nice way to explain the *"Program to Interfaces, not implementations"* design principle.